• Skip to main content

 What a Building Preservation Notice Means

 In practice, a BPN means that the building has the same protection as a listed building.
 That is, official consent must be obtained before certain changes can be made to it.
-Buildings subject to a Building Preservation Notice have de facto listed building status.

-Which Buildings may be subject to a Building Preservation Notice?
+Which Buildings may be Subject to a Building Preservation Notice?

 A BPN can be issued on ANY type or age of building.
 They can be applied to residential, commercial or industrial buildings.
 They can be applied to buildings which are being used as well as vacant properties.